KSDaemon/Loowy/README.md

 * topicURI - topic to register
 * callbacks - if it is a function - it will be treated as rpc itself or it can be hash table of callbacks:

+    {
-        { rpc: registered procedure
+        rpc: registered procedure
         onSuccess: will be called on successful registration
         onError: will be called if registration would be aborted }

+Also it is possible to abort rpc processing and throw error with custom application specific data.
+This data will be passed to caller onError callback.
+Exception object with custom data may have next attributes:
+* **uri**.
+String with custom error uri.
+* **details**.
+Custom details object.
+* **argsList**.
+Custom arguments array-like table.
+* **argsDict**.
+Custom arguments object-like table.

 [Back to TOC](#table-of-contents)

-unregister(topicURI, callbacks)
+unregister(topicURI[, callbacks])
 ------------------------------------------

-RPC unregistration for invocation.
+RPC unregistration for invocations.

 Parameters:

 * topicURI - topic to unregister
-* callbacks - if it is a function, it will be called on successful unregistration or it can be hash table of callbacks:
+* callbacks - optional parameter.
+If it is a function, it will be called on successful unregistration or it can be hash table of callbacks:

+    {
-        { onSuccess: will be called on successful unregistration
+        onSuccess: will be called on successful unregistration
         onError: will be called if unregistration would be aborted }

 [Back to TOC](#table-of-contents)